 Ellen was a speech pathologist with Houston Independent School District before moving to Denver, where her son and daughter were born.
 She also worked in the geochemical industry, marketing seismic data.
 From there, she lived in Dallas and in Billings, Mont., before arriving in Katy in 1994.

 Ellen was a confirmation catechist at Epiphany of the Lord Catholic Community for 10 years and taught Catechism for Catholic Education while her children were going through the program.
 In her spare time, she enjoys outdoor activities including kayaking, biking, traveling and enjoying family and friends.

 Dennis Combrink, Board Member

 Dennis Combrink joined The Arc of Katy Board of Directors in 2015.
 He and his wife, Jeanne Ann, moved to Katy from San Marcos in 1994 and got involved with The Arc of Katy and Special Olympics with their daughter Joy.
-She was one of the first campers in the Day Program and really enjoyed it.
+She was one of the first participants in the Day Program and really enjoyed it.

 Dennis is the City Director of Houston for CRU/Campus Crusade for Christ and the Priority Associates marketplace ministry.
-He is a graduate of Kansas State University in Business Administration.
+He is a graduate of Kansas State University in business administration.
 He and Jeanne Ann have been on staff with CRU for 46 years.

-Sherry Davies, Board Member
+Fran Dahl, Board Member